Toward an Idiomatic Framework for Cognitive Robotics: Sigma's Cognitive Hourglass Model

-\cref{fig:sigma_model} illustrates how the dimensions of the model from \cite{RosenbloomDemskiUstun+2017+1+103} relate to the four desiderata.
-The top layer of the hour-glass represents all the knowledge and skills implemented by the cognitive system.
+\cref{fig:sigma_model} illustrates how the dimensions of the model Sigma's Cognitive Hourglass Model relate to the four desiderata.
+The top layer of the hourglass represents all the knowledge and skills implemented by the cognitive system.
 This includes high level cognitive capabilities such as reasoning, decision making, and meta cognition, as well as low level cognitive capabilities such as perception, attention, and the formation of knowledge and memory that could potentially be inspired by human cognition.
 But it also includes artificial cognitive capabilities such as, e.g., the creation of a grid-maps common in robotics.
 As such, the extend of this layer corresponds to the achievable extend of \textit{Grand Unification} and \textit{Generic Cognition}.

 The "cognitive architecture" layer defines central architectural decisions such as the utilization of the cognitive cycle and tri-level control structure for information processing, and the division of memory into a perceptual buffer, working memory and long-term memory.
-But also defines other architectural concepts such as "functions", "structures", "affect/emotion", "surprise, and attention.
+But also defines other architectural concepts such as "functions", "structures", "affect/emotion", "surprise", and "attention".
 Thereby, the cognitive architecture induces what can be considered an "cognitive programming language" in which all of the knowledge and skills in the top layer can be embodied and learned.
 As an intermediate layer, cognitive idioms provide design patterns, libraries, and services that ease the implementation of knowledge and skills.

-Below the Cognitive architecture and at the waist of the model, they have the graphical architecture constituting a small elegant core of functionality. \textit{Functional elegance} is thereby obtained by compilation of knowledge and skills through a series of layers into a common representation in the graphical architecture.
-This graphical architecture primarily consists of probabilistic inference over graphical models, more specifically factor graphs, utilizing the sum-product algorithm \cite{910572} plus the following extensions:

-\begin{enumerate} \item each variable node is allowed to correspond to one or more function variables, \item special purpose factor nodes, \item and the possibility of limiting the direction of influence along a link in the graph. \end{enumerate}